dokkev/obsidian-valut/PLATO/Optimo User Guide.md

 ## Powering the Optimo

-There are two E-stops
+There are two E-stops for Optimo
 - E-stop for the robot
 - E-stop for the Power supply attached to the control box

-Deactive the E-stop
+D

 ## Powering off the Optimo